Attention All Shipping – a painting of the shipping forecast

 Greetings cardsA pack of three greetings cards of my painting Attention all shipping of the sea areas mentioned in the shipping forecast.£6.50

-Attention All Shipping is a painting of the shipping forecast that combines my interest (some might say obsession) with maps, typography, nature and history.
+My shipping forecast painting – Attention All Shipping – combines my interest (some might say obsession) with maps, typography, nature and history.
 The idea came suddenly… it would be a rhapsody in blue and green that celebrates the factual beauty and stark poetry of the forecast.

 The shipping forecast, it seems, is etched into the very DNA of everyone in Britain.
 The more I talked to people about it as I have researched and painted, the more I discovered that everyone is a fan.
 Its staccato delivery, the mystery of those magical names, and the concise lyrical quality of the facts conveyed have an appeal way beyond what they are broadcast for – to save lives at sea.
 It was the brainchild of Captain Robert FitzRoy, whose signature appears bottom left, and has been a staple of BBC radio broadcasts since the beginning of time.